supsm/Clicker/README.md

 # Clicker
-A simple mouse clicker<br />Note: Only works on Windows computers
+A simple mouse clicker to use on windows computers.
+To use, install Visual Studio with C++, then create a project and put the `Source.cpp` file in the project.